SpeckyYT/SpeckyBot/README.md

 # SpeckyBot

+## SpeckyBot is dead

+| SpeckyBot didn't got updated for a while, and the required intents aren't provided anymore my Discord.
+Now it's deprecated and there is no reason to use this project.
+|-
+| Will it ever be revived?
+| No, but I may create another bot in Rust.

 SpeckyBot is an open-source Discord Bot which allows to be totally customizable for developers!

 NOTE: being open-source, doesn't mean that you're legally allowed to pubblish this Discord Bot without permission.